damooola/sneakerx/README.md

 # SneakerX

 Welcome to the New Balance Sneaker Shop App!
-This app allows users to browse and purchase a variety of New Balance sneakers, including popular models like the 990v3, 574, 857, 993, 1906R, 2002R, M990, and 2002R Black.
+This app allows users to browse and purchase a variety of New Balance sneakers.

 ## Features